 MMR vaccines are given in 2 doses to babies and children at the following ages:

-Child with mild illnesses, even with fevers, can receive the vaccine.
+Children with mild illnesses, even with fevers, can get the vaccine.

 Some children should not receive MMR vaccine.
 These include:

-Children who have had a previous serious reaction to MMR vaccine
+Children who have had a previous serious reaction to the MMR vaccine

 Some children with immune system conditions such as HIV/AIDS or cancer

 Children taking medications that weaken the immune system, such as steroids